 So get your own website.
 I use Squarespace, but Wordpress and Shopify are also great options.
 Set your products up to sell, and build a real home for your business, while continuing to use Etsy for the easy, organic traffic.

-At the very least, buy a domain name (i.e. - yourbusinessname.com), and set it up to forward to your etsy shop for now, until you can set it up for real.
+But if getting it all set up is too much for you right now, that's okay - at the very least, buy a domain name (i.e. - yourbusinessname.com), and set it up to forward to your etsy shop for now, until you can set it up for real.
 (A quick google search will turn up the resources you need to learn how to do this forwarding.)
 Then everyone will already be used to using your website’s address to find your shop, and they’ll head to the right place automatically once you are ready to open your independent site.

 I use IWantMyName to host my domain names and I've had a great experience with them.
 Their rates are affordable and their customer service team is quick and helpful.
 Register your domains with them here.